Overview

 - Does your child snore?

-- What else have you observed about your child's sleep?
+- What else have you noticed about your child's sleep?

-- Does your child have problems paying attention?
+- Does your child have trouble paying attention?

 - Does your child have trouble with learning?